-- 1 Select File > Tasks from the Launcher menu bar.

-- 2 Select Stop All.

-- 3 An application message will display.
-Click OK. - 4 The service components will be grayed out as they are stopped.
+- 1 Select File > Tasks from the Launcher menu bar. - 2 Select Stop All. - 3 The service components will be grayed out as they are stopped.

+Performing Database Maintenance

+When all the service components have been stopped, clicking File > Maintenance brings up the following selections:

 Remove Jobs And Logs Jobs and Log files will be removed.

-Backup Database The database will be backed up as a Zip file to a location of your choice.

-The database should be minimal with the least amount of jobs possible in the folder.
+Backup Database The database will be backed up as a ZIP file to a location of your choice.
+The database should be minimal with the least amount of jobs possible in the least amount of Completed jobs in the server's job history.
 The purpose is to restore the workflow.
 CAUTION: No extra files should be placed in the hypersonic folder.
 Extra files placed in this folder will cause the Launcher to error with duplicate entries.

-'C:\Program Files\AGFA\optiink\jboss\server\default\data\hypersonic'

-Output Database to Text File The workflow and hot folder settings will be output to a text file.
+C:\Program Files\AGFA\IntellituneX\jboss\server\default\data\hypersonic Output Database to Text File The workflow and hot folder settings will be output to a text file.
 Restore Database The database will be restored from the backup location.

-To restore a database (from a previous backup, or an Agfa supplied ZIP), use the Maintenance > Restore Database menu in the Launcher while OptiInk is shutdown.
-Follow this with Maintenance > Remove Jobs and Logs before starting OptiInk up.
+To restore a database (from a previous backup, or an Agfa supplied ZIP), use the Maintenance &gt; Restore Database menu in the Launcher while IntelliTuneX is shutdown.
+Follow this with Maintenance &gt; Remove Jobs and Logs before starting IntelliTuneX up.
 A database saved from one PC can be restored onto a different PC.
 CAUTION: The Root Folders that a user can create as an input or parent input folder are not restored by the DB restore action.
 Root Folders must be manually created and manually shared with all Permissions for Everyone set to Allow ON.

-Proofer folders are not created by a Restore DB maintenance action.
-The user must manually create Proofer folders, and manually share Root folders with all permissions.

 Delete Database The database will be deleted.
 You will be prompted to backup the database prior to deletion.

-ZIP Logs The database can be backed up to a ZIP file using the Maintenance > Backup Database menu in the Launcher while OptiInk is shutdown.
+ZIP Logs The database can be backed up to a ZIP file using the Maintenance &gt; Backup Database menu in the Launcher while IntelliTuneX is shutdown.
 This will preserve all workflow and hot folder settings.
 To minimize ZIP file size, make a backup when there are not many jobs in the system.

-NOTE: OptiInk performs automatic maintenance on startup, removing unused files from File Store, and compacting the database.
-The application should be shutdown and restarted periodically, daily if possible, to allow automatic maintenance to take place.